godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

              the sounds will continue to play infinitely and the script will not work!

 The ``play_sound`` function is what we will be calling from ``Player.gd``.
-We check if the sound is one of the three possible sounds, and if it is we set the audio stream for our :ref:`AudioStreamPlayer <class_AudioStreamPlayer>` to the correct sound.
+We check if the sound is one of the three possible sounds, and if it is one of the three sounds we set the audio stream in :ref:`AudioStreamPlayer <class_AudioStreamPlayer>` to the correct sound.

-If it is an unknown sound, we print an error message to the console and free ourselves.
+If it is an unknown sound, we print an error message to the console and free the audio player.

 If you are using a :ref:`AudioStreamPlayer3D <class_AudioStreamPlayer3D>`, remove the ``#`` to set the position of the audio player node so it plays at the correct position.